-This is the web page for my course on Auctions and Market Design.
-It also includes four lectures from the course, Economic Engineering, which I co-teach with Axel Ockenfels and Alex Westkamp. as well as my materials for Economic Engineering, taught in Fall 2020 for graduate students at the University of Cologne.
+This is the web page for my course on Auctions and Market Design co-taught with Dirk Bergemann.
+It also includes four lectures from the course, Economic Engineering, which I co-teach with Axel Ockenfels and Alex Westkamp.
 Students are encouraged to take both courses for a broad introduction in Market Design.

 Market design combines auction and matching theory with behavioral and experimental economics to design innovative markets to better meet goals.
 Applications are seen in almost all markets and government programs that assign and sometimes price scarce resources.
 Market design research leads to a better understanding of the incentives that guide behavior.
 Applications include matching students to schools, interns to hospitals, and kidneys to patients.
 In settings where prices are used to motivate behavior, auction markets are developed to assign and price scarce resources.
 Applications include markets in mobile communications, electricity, financial securities, transportation, and emissions.

 Market design takes as given that participants interact in the market to maximize their objectives given the market rules.
 The question we ask is, “Are the market rules best-suited to the market’s objectives or can they be improved?”
 This is an important and practical question.
 In nearly all cases, market rules can be improved and often the improvements can transform entire industries for the better.